-Following the shore component, the personal journey continues on board the Sailing School Vessel (SSV) Corwith Cramer for a 40-day voyage from Woods Hole to the Florida Keys.
-This journey traverses the eastern seaboard of the United States, crossing the great Gulf Stream current on several occasions in order to explore the Sargasso Sea: home to drifting communities of golden algae and more recently, marine plastic debris.
+Following the shore component, the personal journey continues on board the Sailing School Vessel (SSV) Corwith Cramer for a 5 week voyage from Woods Hole to the Caribbean.
+This journey traverses the remotest region of the North Atlantic gyre, the Sargasso Sea: home to drifting communities of golden algae and more recently, marine plastic debris.
 Once on board, students become working members of the crew - one of the hallmarks of all SEA programs.
 Commitment to the successful functioning of a team, in a supporting role or as a leader, is an essential element of the sea component as students learn the operations of the vessel on deck — steering by compass and by the stars, setting and striking sails, plotting the ship’s position using modern technology and traditional celestial navigation tools — and in the lab — deploying nets to catch marine plants and animals, sending sensing equipment hundreds of meters below the surface, listening to the underwater soundscape to observe dolphin and whale behavior, and otherwise contributing to ongoing research projects focused on human impacts on marine ecosystems.

 While the shore component is one of the hallmarks of SEA Semester – providing important preparation for a successful ocean voyage – not surprisingly, students look forward to the day they ship out.

 As your time in Woods Hole comes to an end, you’ll feel a mix of excitement and perhaps some trepidation as well.
 You and your shipmates may ask, “Can we really do this?”
 Because of the intentional design of all SEA Semester programs, you can be confident that the answer is, “Yes!”